En papillote

 En papillote ([ɑ̃ papijɔt]; French for "enveloped in paper"), or al cartoccio in Italian, is a method of cooking in which the food is put into a folded pouch or parcel and then baked.
 This method is most often used to cook fish or vegetables, but lamb and poultry can also be cooked en papillote.
 It is a combination cooking method of baking and steaming.
+This method of cooking has been popular since the 17th century in France.

 Method

 The parcel is typically made from folded parchment paper, but other material, such as a paper bag or aluminum foil, may be used.
 The parcel holds in moisture to steam the food.
 The pocket is created by overlapping circles of paper or foil and folding them tightly around the food to create a seal.

 The moisture may be from the food itself or from an added moisture source, such as water, wine, or stock.
 The choice of herbs, seasonings and spices depend on the particular recipe being prepared.

 The parcel can be opened at the table to allow people to smell the aroma when it opens.